loreanvictor/tyfon/README.md

 ## Client Environments

 It is common practice for client-code to use different API URLs for different environments (i.e. development, production, staging, etc).
-You can use the `--env` flag on `typhon i` command to mark the environment a TyFON should be used in:
+You can use the `--env` flag on `tyfon i` command to mark the environment a TyFON should be used in:
 ```bash
 tyfon i https://my-server.cloud --env production
 tyfon i https://staging.my-server.cloud --env staging